NeuroClarity/neuron/README.md

 # Neuron.eye
-Process the wave

-Neuron is based on eye tracking technology written in javascript.
+Neuron.eye is based on eye tracking technology written in javascript.
 It will continously recalibrate through mouse clicks and after the video is over it will create a heatmap of where the sight was focused.

 ## How to Run
 ```sh